Saltfarmer/blog/_posts/2017-10-20-Hello-World.md

 ---
-title: "Markup: Syntax Highlighting"
-excerpt: "Post displaying the various ways of highlighting code in Markdown."
-last_modified_at: 2016-09-09T09:55:10-04:00
-header:
-  teaser: "assets/images/markup-syntax-highlighting-teaser.jpg"
+title: "Hello World"
+categories:
+  - Random
 tags:
-  - code
-  - syntax highlighting
+  - Random
 ---

 Syntax highlighting is a feature that displays source code, in different colors and fonts according to the category of terms.
 This feature facilitates writing in a structured language such as a programming language or a markup language as both structures and syntax errors are visually distinct.
 Highlighting does not affect the meaning of the text itself; it is intended only for human readers.[^1]